This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 * * *

-This post was originally written in 2013 but has been thoroughly updated as of September 2015.
+This post was originally written in 2013 but was updated several times over the years (most recently in June 2021).

-These days, Richmond is considered to be gaining “coolness” and popularity as a travel destination.
-I’d second the attraction for visitors.
+These days, Richmond is gaining “coolness” and popularity as a travel destination.
+I’d second the recommendation.
 Richmond has strongly defined neighborhoods like San Francisco, a hipster vibe like Portland, and historical significance ranging from colonial times through the Civil War.
-That’s great for visitors, but as a resident, it’s the food scene and restaurants in Richmond that I really love.
+And, as you may expect from the title of this article, it’s the food scene and restaurants in Richmond that I really love.

 Best Overall Restaurant: Stella’s (Near West End)